HNLMS Atjeh: East Indies 1890-1893

 From 15 April till 28 May 1982 Atjeh cruised the waters around Bali and Lombok.
 After that she was until 29 June present at Ampenan, Lombok to survey the shipping in that area.
 From there she left for Makassar, Celebes where she arrived on 1 July.
 She stayed there until 7 July to leave again for the waters around Bali and Lombok.
 21 August she was back at Makassar where she stayed until 11 October.
 When she left again for service in the waters around Bali and Lombok, which lasted until 16 November.
 On 16 December she visited Surabaya where she received some maintenance.
 From there she again left for service in the waters around Bali and Lombok.
 From 18 January till 1 February 1893 Atjeh was at Surabaya.
 After that she served until 21 March in the waters of Bali and Lombok and from there steamed to Batavia.
 On 29 April 1893 she left for Makassar where she stayed from 3 till 7 May.
 After that she was until 28 May present at Ampenan, Lombok to survey the shipping in that area.
 From here she left for Surabaya where she arrived on 30 May, staying until 14 June.
 Then she returned to the waters around Bali and Lombok where she served until 27 July.
 After that she went to Surabaya to prepare here for the journey back to Europe.
 From there she steamed to Tanjung Priok where she arrived on 27 August.
 On 28 September 1893 she left Tanjung Priok for the Netherlands.

 Europe 1894-1895

 Atjeh arrived in Vlissingen on 11 January 1894.
 Atjeh and represented the Dutch government at the opening of the Kiel Canal in June 1895.

 East Indies 1895-1899

 Atjeh again left Vlissingen for the East Indies on 5 September 1895, where she was to replace Koningin Emma der Nederlanden in the Auxiliary squadron.
 She arrived at Tanjung Priok on 27 December 1895.
-She left Tanjung Priok on 12 January 1896 and became part of the navel force stationed at the east of Java and Borneo on 15 January.
+She left Tanjung Priok on 12 January 1896 and became part of the naval force stationed at the east of Java and Borneo on 15 January.
 On this day she departed from Ampenan, Lombok to Makassar, Celebes.
 In March and April that year she made a trip along the West and East coast of Celebes and from there to Ternate, Ambon, Banda Islands and back to Makassar.